couchbase/build-infra/ansible/linux/common/roles/circleci-runner/README.md

    https://circleci.com/docs/runner-installation

 - circleci_runner_name - The name to give to this runner.
 All runners must have a unique name.
-Will default to the value of "vm_name".
+Will default to the value of `inventory_hostname`.